 In this work, we aim to build continuous 3D surface models of outdoor urban areas using implicit signed-distance functions, together with uncertainty measures.
 Probabilistic inferences offer the possibility to continuously model environments with well-calibrated uncertainties.
 Therefore, Gaussian Mixture Model (GMM) and Gaussian Process (GP) inferences are employed and combined in our approach to estimate the distance fields in large-scale scenes, especially with urban manmade structures, based on LiDAR point clouds.
 Additionally, we focus on the uncertainty of mapping outputs and investigate if a proper uncertainty measure can provide a good insight into the mapping process.
 That means the map quality is correctly quantified and poor map estimates can be avoided accordingly.
 The existing methods of continuous mapping currently do not sufficiently address this uncertainty issue.

-To generate continuous or dense maps, GP-based mapping \cite{gpom} has been proposed to introduce the spatial correlation to the neighbouring points in 2D/3D space.
-In the work of \cite{gpom, gpmap, gpom_fast}, GP occupancy maps are explored, where the occupancy states are predicted by GP techniques and "squashed" into occupancy probability in the range of [0, 1] by a logistic regression, which is more robust with sparse data.
-To reduce the computation time, approximation methods like sparse kernel\cite{sparsekernel}, data partition\cite{gpmap} and Bayesian committee machine (BCM)\cite{grbcm} are also used in large-scale scenes.
-Alternatively, Hilbert maps \cite{hm1, hm2} and Bayesian kernel-based inference \cite{bgk, bgkl} are also proposed to search for a comparable mapping accuracy as GP, but with faster prediction time.
+To generate continuous maps, GP-mapping \cite{gpom} introduces the spatial correlation to the neighbouring points.
+In GP occupancy maps \cite{gpom, gpmap, gpom_fast}, the occupancy states are predicted by GPs and "squashed" into probability in the range of [0, 1] by a logistic regression, which is robust with sparse data.
+To reduce the computation time, approximation methods like sparse kernel\cite{sparsekernel} and data partition\cite{gpmap} are used in large-scale scenes.
+Alternatively, Hilbert maps \cite{hm1} and Bayesian kernel inference \cite{bgkl} search for a comparable accuracy as GP, but with faster prediction time.
 However, the quality of the approximation is degraded at the price of faster speed \cite{bgkl}.